ResearchForumOnline/AgentZERO/README.md

 # Start the XRDP service
 sudo systemctl start xrdp

+# (Optional but you should use ufw and enable it or risk being hacked for fun by bots)
-# (Optional) If you have the UFW firewall enabled, open port 3389 for RDP traffic
+If you have the UFW firewall enabled, open port 3389 for RDP traffic

 sudo ufw allow 3389/tcp

 3. Connect via RDP
 With XRDP running, open your preferred Remote Desktop Client (e.g., Windows Remote Desktop Connection, Remmina for Linux, or Microsoft Remote Desktop for macOS).